Strongyles are the really bad kids on the block. They top the most-unwanted list on pretty much any list of equine parasites.

-Large strongyles comprise bloodworms (Strongylus vulgaris) and large redworms (Strongylus equines and Strongylus edantatus).
+Large strongyles comprise bloodworms (Strongylus vulgaris) and large redworms (Strongylus equinus and Strongylus edentatus).

 They are all members of the wider nematode family.
-There are males and females, with the females capable of producing vast numbers of egg.
+There are males and females, with the females capable of producing vast numbers of eggs.

 A horse infected with strongyles can be passing millions of eggs a day in their dung, laying the foundation for the next life cycle.

 While hanging out in a horse’s insides is a pretty pleasant place to be if you’re a strongyle, very significant stages of their life cycle must occur outside the horse.

 Let’s follow one of those strongyle eggs: Once produced by the female adult strongyle in the horse’s gut, it has a one-way ticket out of the horse’s gut, eventually ending up in a pile of dung with countless thousands of its mates.